Aveline de Grandpré: Assassin's Creed III: Liberation

 Aveline is an ancestor of "Subject 1", the first participant of the experimental phase of the Animus Project conducted by Abstergo Industries, a corporate front of the Templar Order in the modern era.
 The story of Liberation is presented as a story within a story in the form of a video game created by Abstergo using the genetic memories of Subject 1.
-Aveline was born in 1747 to Philippe Olivier de Grandpré, a French merchant, and his African placée, Jeanne, whom Philippe had freed from slavery.
-In 1752, Phillippe married Madeleine de L'Isle, the daughter of a wealthy merchant, to alleviate his financial troubles, which strained his relationship with Jeanne.
-Eventually, sometime in Aveline's youth, Jeanne disappeared from both her and Philippe's lives without explanation, leaving Aveline to be raised by her father and Madeleine in their family mansion in New Orleans.
+Aveline was born in 1747 in New Orleans to Philippe Olivier de Grandpré, a wealthy French merchant, and his African placée, Jeanne, whom Philippe had freed from slavery.
+In 1752, Phillippe married Madeleine de L'Isle, the daughter of one of his investors, to alleviate his financial troubles, straining his relationship with Jeanne, who later disappeared from both his and Aveline's lives without explanation.

-Later in life, Aveline committed herself to freeing oppressed slaves, and met Agaté, the mentor of the Louisiana branch of the Colonial Brotherhood of Assassins, who operated out of the bayou surrounding New Orleans.
-Impressed by her devotion to freedom and justice, Agaté inducted Aveline into the Brotherhood along with her childhood friend and the accountant of her family business, Gérald Blanc.
-He trained them to be his agents in New Orleans to counter the Templar Order's activities, with Aveline handling field work and Gérald operating an information network within the city.
-After the Templars' presence in the bayou notably increased by 1766, Agaté went further into hiding deep within the swamp.
-Due to Aveline's natural impulsiveness and disinclination to follow orders, as well as her resentment of the secretive nature of Agaté's dealings with her and Gérald, Agaté frequently clashed with her and eventually began to doubt her loyalty to the Assassin cause.
+Aveline took notice of the injustice slaves faced in New Orleans from a young age, and dedicated herself to protecting and freeing them, catching the attention of Agaté, the Mentor of the Louisiana Brotherhood of Assassins.
+Impressed by her devotion to freedom and justice, he inducted Aveline into the Brotherhood in 1759 along with her childhood friend and the accountant of her family business, Gérald Blanc.
+Both were trained by Agaté to be his agents in New Orleans and counter the Templars' activities, with Aveline handling field work and Gérald running an information network within the city.
+However, Aveline and Agaté would grow apart over time due to the former's natural impulsiveness and disinclination to follow orders, as well as her resentment of the secretive nature of Agaté's dealings with her and Gérald.

-Aveline's mission to dismantle the slave trade in New Orleans eventually leads her to cross paths with a number of Templars and their allies whom she assassinates, including a fictionalized version of French governor Jean-Jacques Blaise d'Abbadie, and Baptiste, an Assassin turncoat and former friend of Agaté impersonating their late mentor, François Mackandal.
-During this time, Aveline uncovers a Templar plot orchestrated by Rafael Joaquín de Ferrer to take full control of New Orleans following its transition to Spanish rule at the end of the French and Indian War.
-Aveline deposes de Ferrer's associate, Antonio de Ulloa, who was appointed Louisiana's first Spanish governor, but chooses to spare his life after he informs her of a labor camp of seemingly liberated slaves in Chichen Itza overseen by de Ferrer.
-This strains her relationship with Agaté, who ordered her to kill Ulloa, which is futher damaged after Aveline again disobeys her mentor and decides to infiltrate de Ferrer's camp.